-Defensive driving means to always expect the unexpected.
-The first step in driving defensively is to wear a seat belt.
-See Seat Belts \Rightarrow 53.
+Defensive driving means "always expect the unexpected."
+The first step in driving defensively is to wear the seat belt.
+See Seat Belts ⇔ 54.

 - Assume that other road users (pedestrians, bicyclists, and other drivers) are going to be careless and make mistakes.
-Anticipate what they may do and be ready. - Allow enough following distance between your vehicle and the vehicle in front of you. - Focus on the task of driving.
+Anticipate what they may do and be ready. - Allow enough following distance between you and the driver in front of you. - Focus on the task of driving.